 Nothing compares to the great outdoors.
 At a time when our ability to socialize indoors is limited, more and more people are choosing to live the outdoor life, spending their time surrounded by the natural world, and camping is a big part of that.

 There are lots of things to bear in mind when camping.
 For one, you don't want to be caught in a rainstorm overnight with a leaking tent.
-The good news is that you can waterproof a tent yourself using specialized equipment.
+The good news is that you can waterproof even the best inflatable tent yourself using specialized equipment.

 Read on to see all the advice you will need for how to waterproof a tent by yourself.